Astros vs. Mets Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Kyle Tucker, Pete Alonso and others in the Houston Astros-New York Mets matchup at Minute Maid Park on Tuesday at 8:10 PM ET.
+Player prop bet odds for Alex Bregman, Pete Alonso and others are listed when the Houston Astros host the New York Mets at Minute Maid Park on Wednesday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!